-This appendix describes the multi-channel versions of the Model 106-M Industrial Ozone Monitor.
+This appendix describes the multi-channel versions of the Model 106-L Industrial Ozone Monitor.
 Two multi-channel configurations are available: 3-channel and 6-channel.
 These configurations enable automatic or manual sampling of multiple air streams.
 The multi-channel Ozone Monitor is inside a wall-mount enclosure that is suitable for wall or rack mounting in your air sampling system (Figure D-1).
 The shatter-proof window provides for viewing the instrument display and status lights through the closed door.
 A 1/4" inch compression fitting is provided for the sample inlets on all the Series 106 Ozone Monitors.

-Operation of the Model 106-M-MC3 and Model 106-M-MC6 multi-channel Ozone Monitors is completely analogous to the operation of the single-channel Model 106-M. The reader is referred to the main body of this manual for detailed descriptions, warranty policies, safety warning, etc., all of which apply to the multi-channel instruments and will not be repeated here.
+Operation of the Model 106-L-MC3 and Model 106-L-MC6 multi-channel Ozone Monitors is completely analogous to the operation of the single-channel Model 106-L. The reader is referred to the main body of this manual for detailed descriptions, warranty policies, safety warning, etc., all of which apply to the multi-channel instruments and will not be repeated here.
 This appendix will highlight the differences in the instruments and focus on describing the use of the multi-channel features.

-For additional drawings and instructions, please see the Installation manual for the Model 106 Industrial Ozone Monitors, posted on our website:
+For additional drawings and instructions, please see the Installation manual for the Model 106 Industrial Ozone Monitors, posted on our website.
+As of this writing, the most recent version can be accessed using this link: